 “My first career was in the US Navy,” Vence explains.
 “I flew cargo planes in the Republic of the Philippines in the 1980s.
 I had a great time and did the whole Navy thing - saw the world, received an education, etc.” When he separated from the military in the early 1990s, Vence hoped to find work as a commercial airline pilot.
 “Unfortunately, the country was in a recession at the time and I could not find a pilot position.
 I had a wife and children, so I had to find another career.”
 After spending some time in the financial investment industry, Vence found his true love - education.
-He taught high school for a while, and now works as an admissions counselor at Ashford University.
+He taught high school for a while, and now works at Ashford University.
 His ultimate goal is to teach at the college level, and it is this goal that brought him to University of the Rockies.

 “The unique program at University of the Rockies aligned with my lifestyle.
 It was unrealistic for me to attend a full-time ground-based program and maintain my family life.
 But Rockies’ online program allows me to pursue my educational goals and maintain other priorities in my life.”